Department of Public Safety and Security Services

 Access to facilities

 Students, faculty, staff and members of the public have access to most HACC facilities during operating hours.
 Some facilities are secure.
 These include smart classrooms and labs.
-We keep these facilities locked unless they are in use.
+We keep these facilities locked unless they are in use or monitored.

-The Safety and Security Department is responsible for providing access to secured facilities.
-We provide access to HACC members who have proper authorization.
+The Department of Public Safety and Security is responsible for providing access to secured facilities for the HACC community members who have proper authorization.